chocolatetoothpaste/camino/README.md

 map.params: an object, key-value pair of data extracted from the URLs.

-map.data: the request body, from a HTML for example, and should be ignored for get request since many servers will drop it in transmission.
+map.data: the request body, from a HTML form for example, and should be ignored for get request since many servers will drop it in transmission.

 ### Listening
 When you call the listen() function, you have the option of passing in a custom "response" object/function.